-To open Summary or Detail views for this feature, use the Analysis View icon in the main CCS toolbar or right-click on the CPU Load graph and choose from the CPU Load views submenu.
+To open Summary or Detail views for this feature, use the Views drop-down list in the toolbar.

-- □ The Summary view presents the minimum, maximum, and average CPU load.
-See Section 4.7.1. - □ The Detail view presents the raw CPU load data.
-See Section 4.7.2. - □ Section 3.2, Analyzing System Loading with System Analyzer
+- The Summary view presents the minimum, maximum, and average CPU load.
+See Section 4.10.1. - The Detail view presents the raw CPU load data.
+See Section 4.10.2.

+• Section 3.2, Analyzing System Loading with System Analyzer

-4.7.1 Summary View for CPU Load
+4.10.1 Summary View for CPU Load

-To open the Summary view for the CPU Load feature, use the Analysis View icon in the main CCS toolbar or right-click on a CPU Load view and choose CPU Load views > Summary.
+To open the Summary view for the CPU Load feature, right-click on a CPU Load view and choose CPU Load views > Summary.